-No User ReviewsWrite a review

 From a security point of view, the generator is equipped with an automatic low oil shut-off and an overload protection (circuit breaker), giving you a peace of mind during use.

-Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Dewalt DXGN4500 also is packed along with the following accessories: oil and tool kit.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Dewalt DXGN4500 also comes with some accessories: oil and tool kit are included.

 Emissions

 The Dewalt DXGN4500 is EPA-approved and CARB-compliant.
-It can therefore be sold and purchased in all 50 states, including California.
+Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 Moreover, it features a spark arrestor, making it usable in forested areas.